gundadittu/simple-yotpo-product-reviewer-profiles/README.md

 - src/ contains the project's source code
 - src/index.js is the entry point for the express server
 - src/yotpoClient contains all the necessary methods to interact with the Yotpo API
+- src/viewModelFactory contains all the necessary methods to construct models for the views at src/assets/views
 - src/assets/views contains EJS (embedded javascript) for rendering the reviewer profiles
 - src/assets/scripts contains the scripts used to embed the profiles in a shopify website
 - app.json contains metadata about this application to display when deploying it